Thongalen

-Thongalen (also, Thongalel, Thongaren or Thongarel) is the god of the dead and the king of the underworld in Meitei mythology and Sanamahism, the indigenous religion of Manipur.
+Thongalen (ꯊꯣꯉꯥꯂꯦꯟ) (also, Thongalel, Thongaren or Thongarel) is the god of the dead and the king of the underworld (ꯈꯝꯅꯨꯡ) in Meitei mythology and Sanamahism, the indigenous religion of Manipur.

 He is the Guardian God of the nadir..

 He is the ancestor-god of the Khuman clan.
 Laikhurembi and Lainaotabi are his wives.

 Mythology

 In the Poireiton Khunthok

 King Thongaren (Thongalen) asked his highest-ranked Queen Laikhurembi (Laikhulempi) to go with his brother Chingkhong Poireiton on a long trip.
 Poireiton was a widower; his wife had died, and he had six children to raise and also had to go to the Tai Pang Pan.
 King Thongalel thought his brother needed a wife to go with him on their trip.
 However, Queen Laikhurembi did not want to go.
 She said she was already the king's wife.
 Trees had already been planted in her honor because she and the king had lived together for a very long time.
 So, instead of Queen Laikhurembi, King Thongalel sent his second wife, Leinaotabi, to go with Poireiton and be his wife.